IR-Agent: Expert-Inspired LLM Agents for Structure Elucidation from Infrared Spectra: Limitations Future Work

 \section{Limitations \& Future Work}

 We focus on extracting local structural information based on interpretations from the IR absorption table.
 However, accurate interpretation requires considering not only the peak positions, but also the peak shapes and intensities.
-Our framework is designed to incorporate diverse types of chemical information without requiring retraining or architectural modifications.
-Nonetheless, the IR Spectra Translator still needs to be retrained when adapting to new spectral datasets, similar to prior approaches.
+Since our framework refines and regenerates SMILES based on the candidates provided by the IR Spectra Translator, its overall performance is naturally influenced by the Translator.
+At the same time, the framework is designed to flexibly incorporate diverse types of chemical information without requiring retraining or architectural modifications.
+Nevertheless, when adapting to new spectral datasets, the IR Spectra Translator itself still needs to be retrained, as is the case with prior approaches.
 An alternative approach would be to directly input the IR spectrum as an image along with its raw spectral values into an LLM.
 With an effective prompting strategy or collaboration with external tools, this would enable the model to capture peak shapes and intensities during the interpretation of the IR absorption table, and to generate candidate SMILES without requiring retraining when adapting to new spectral datasets, effectively functioning as a translator.